timewave-computer/covenants/stride-covenant/README.md

 1. [Stride Covenant](../contracts/covenant): Instantiates the modules and clock.
 Holds shared state between contracts.
 2. [Depositor](../contracts/depositor/): Creates an ICA account on Cosmos Hub and tries to withdraw ATOM.
 It then IBC transfers tokens to the subsequent modules (stride with autopilot memo and liquidity pooler contracts)
 3. [Liquid Staker](../contracts/ls/): Creates an ICA account on Stride.
 It allows anyone to permissionlessly forward stATOM on the Stride ICA to be IBC transferred to the Liquidity Pooler.
-4. [Liquidity Pooler](../contracts/lper/): provides liquidity to the stATOM/ATOM stable swap pool on the Astroport DEX on Neutron.
-It sends the LP tokens to the Holder module
+4. [Liquidity Pooler](../contracts/lper/): provides liquidity to the stATOM/ATOM pool on the Astroport DEX on Neutron.
+It sends the LP tokens to the Holder module.
 5. [Holder](../contracts/holder/): Holds LP tokens.
 A whitelisted withdrawer can redeem the LP tokens for funds.
 This whitelisted withdrawer can also withdraw the redeemed funds.
 6. [Clock](../contracts/clock/): Send ticks periodically to any of the modules that have requested them to advance the state machine.
 The clock can itself be invoked by an off chain actor, such as a cron job